 The onset is usually acute, with pain, swelling, and heat of the affected joint worsening over hours.
 The knee is most frequently involved; other commonly affected sites are the hip, wrist, shoulder, and ankle.
 Unusual sites, such as the sternoclavicular or sacroiliac joint, can be involved in injection drug users.
 Chills and fever are common but are absent in up to 20% of patients.
 Infection of the hip usually does not produce apparent swelling but results in groin pain greatly aggravated by walking.
 More than one joint is involved in 15% of cases of septic arthritis; risk factors for multiple joint involvement include rheumatoid arthritis, associated endocarditis, and infection with group B streptococci.

 Synovial fluid analysis is critical for diagnosis.
 The leukocyte count of the synovial fluid is always inflammatory (greater than 2000/mcL), usually exceeds 50,000/mcL, and often is more than 100,000/mcL, with 90% or more polymorphonuclear cells (Table 20–2).
 Gram stain of the synovial fluid is positive in 75% of staphylococcal infections and in 50% of gram-negative infections.
 Synovial fluid cultures are positive in 70–90% of cases; administration of antibiotics prior to arthrocentesis reduces the likelihood of a positive culture result.
 Blood cultures are positive in approximately 50% of patients.

 Imaging tests generally add little to the diagnosis of septic arthritis.
-Indeed, other than demonstrating joint effusion, radiographs are usually normal early in the ...
+Indeed, other than demonstrating joint effusion, radiographs are ...